-(1) Configure OSPF packet sending mechanism parameters

-- 1) Configure OSPF packet verification

-- 2) Set the OSPF interface to receive only

-- 3) Configure the cost for sending packets from the interface
+- (1) Configure OSPF packet sending mechanism parameters - 1) Configure OSPF packet verification - 2) Set the OSPF interface to receive only - 3) Configure the cost for sending packets from the interface

-Command Explanation Interface Configuration Mode ip ospf authentication { message-digest null} no ip ospf authentication Configures the authentication method by the interface to accept OSPF packets; the no ip ospf authentication command restores the default settings. ip ospf [<ip-address>] authentication-key <0 LINE 7 WORD LINE> no ip ospf [<ip-address>] authentication</ip-address></ip-address> Specify the authentication key required in sending and receiving OSPF packet on the interface; the no command cancels the authentication key. [no] passive-interface <ifname> [<ip-address>]</ip-address></ifname> Sets an interface to receive only, the no passive-interface <ifname>[<ip-address>] command cancels this configuration.</ip-address></ifname> ip ospf cost < cost > no ip ospf cost Sets the cost for running OSPF on the interface; the no ip ospf cost command restores the default setting.
+Command Explanation Interface Configuration Mode ip ospf authentication { message-digest null} no ip ospf authentication Configures the authentication method by the interface to accept OSPF packets; the no ip ospf authentication command restores the default settings. ip ospf authentication-key LINE no ip ospf authentication-key Configure the key of the authentication process of OSPF data packets receiving for the interfaces; the no action of this command restores the default settings. [no] passive-interface <ifname></ifname> Sets an interface to receive only, the no passive-interface <ifname>[<ip-address>] command cancels this configuration.</ip-address></ifname> ip ospf cost < cost > no ip ospf cost Sets the cost for running OSPF on the interface; the no ip ospf cost command restores the default setting.